 The approval of the 82-page draft will see the largest expansion of gambling in Connecticut history, bringing legalized sports betting, online gambling, as well as other forms of betting to the state.

 However, the State of Connecticut still awaits a federal nod – which is expected by Sept.
 10 – before it can launch digital sports betting to reap the most of this NFL.

 What Happened on Tuesday?

-While the committee approved the emergency sports betting regulations, four Republicans opposed the move that aims to bring sport betting live by Sept.
-9 – the opening day of the NFL season, which traditionally generates a huge volume of betting.
+While the committee approved the emergency sports betting regulations, four Republicans opposed the move that aims to bring sports betting live by Sept.
+9 – the opening day of the NFL season, which traditionally generates a huge volume of betting on NFL games.

 Despite objections from four Republicans, the emergency rules steered through on a bipartisan basis as two Republicans – including co-chairwoman Nicole Klarides-Ditria – voted in favor.

 The emergency rules will be valid for 180 days, with a vote on final regulations likely in early 2022.
 Some committee members suggested the possibility of holding a public hearing on the new rules.

 The Nutmeg State now awaits the U.S. Department of the Interior’s approval of the renewed gaming agreement signed between the state and its federal recognized tribal nations – the Mashantucket Pequots and Mohegans.